 Have them choose and sign-up in advance for different service sites.
 Encourage them to get out of their comfort zones. #ServiceSaturday

 Help publicize your campus’ food pantry or a place where students can pick up clothes they may have not packed for new weather conditions.

 29. Clothing exchange program

 Consider a clothing exchange program for first-year students who can’t get off campus to buy new clothes.
 It encourages recycling/upcycling and connecting with peers.

-Have seniors reflect on what they’ve learned most from their college experience or a situation that happened in their life that was profound.
+Have third- or fourth-year students reflect on what they’ve learned most from their college experience or a situation in their life that was profound.
 Help inspire new students!

 31. Orientation leader skit

 During orientation, it’s helpful to act out what the first day or first semester may be like for first-year students.
 Think of on-campus scenarios, off-campus scenarios, and things that students have experienced IRL (in real life).

 It will help first-year students prepare for any challenges, surprises, or successes they may experience within their first few weeks.
 Campus resources can be woven in strategically here.

 Often, students need access to their institution’s free or low-priced legal counsel.
 They may need to use them for contracts, leases, and other legal paperwork.